 Since the beginning of the industrial revolution, humanity has emitted approximately 2’000 billion tons of CO₂ equivalents.
 Roughly half of those additional greenhouse gases have been accumulating in the atmosphere.
 This imbalance of CO₂ in the atmosphere has been fuelling global warming.
-To restore a healthy balance of CO₂ in the air, a multitude of scientific studies indicate that by mid-century 10 billion tons of carbon dioxide will need to be permanently removed from the air every year.
-Direct air capture is one solution that can help achieve this goal.
+Thus, as a multitude of scientific studies indicate, by mid-century 10 billion tons of carbon dioxide will need to be permanently removed from the air every year and direct air capture is one solution that can help achieve this goal.

 Direct air capture, a technology to remove unavoidable and historic emissions directly from the air.
 One of the key ways to stop global warming by reducing the amount of potentially harmful CO₂ in the Earth’s atmosphere.